infomark-org/infomark-docs/docs/content/guides/administrator.md

 ## Backup / Restore

-The console features commands which can create and restore snapsshots from the database.
+The console features commands which can create and restore snapshots from the database.
-We use PostGres version 11 and the backup/restore routine requires the binaries `pg_dump`, `dropdb`, `createdb`, `psql`, `gunzip` as it simply wraps these commands and creates pipesl
+We use Postgres version 11, and the backup/restore routine requires the binaries `pg_dump`, `dropdb`, `createdb`, `psql`, `gunzip` as it merely wraps these commands and creates pipes

 Installing the correct binaries make sure you run these commands **once**: